UNIVERSITY NEWS LAST UPDATED : 14 MAY 2020

 - Proposed Building Regulation changes should be delayed in light of exceptional circumstances posed by pandemic

-Construction must be made more attractive as a career choice to young people through regional marketing campaigns
+- Construction must be made more attractive as a career choice for young people through regional marketing campaigns

 McCabe and Leonard – both based in the UK Midlands, an area KMPG has assessed as likely to be worst hit economically by the pandemic - also make strong recommendations to delay the introduction of non-safety related building regulations and provide a range of incentives to stimulate consumer demand, accelerate training and increase apprenticeship opportunities.